aiven/aiven-docs/docs/products/caching/howto/upgrade-aiven-for-caching-to-valkey.md

 ## Prerequisites

 - Ensure your Aiven for Caching service is running **version 7.2**.
-If it is currently on version 7.0, upgrade it to version 7.2.
+Upgrade to 7.2 if needed.
 - To upgrade using the Aiven API, ensure you have an [Aiven API token](/docs/platform/howto/create_authentication_token) with the necessary permissions.